gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/chromium.md

 ```
 ### Native Wayland support {#native_wayland_support}

-Chromium 140 supports [Wayland](Wayland "Wayland"){.wikilink} by default.
+Chromium 140 supports [Wayland](Wayland "wikilink") by default.
 For old versions, you can use

 `--ozone-platform-hint=auto`